Evaluating Visual Properties via Robust HodgeRank: Introduction

-\begin{itemize} \item[(A)] A Huber-LASSO framework is proposed for outlier detection and global ranking inference, where the outliers are sparse approximation of cyclic ranking projection in Hodge decomposition. \item[(B)] Some scalable algorithms are proposed based on Linearized Bregman Iteration which is less biased than LASSO and suitable for large scale analysis. \item[(C)] Statistical consistency for outlier detection is established with both Huber-LASSO and Linearized Bregman Iteration. \item[(D)] The effectiveness of the proposed methodology is demonstrated on both simulated examples and real-world data. \end{itemize}
+As a summary, our main contributions are highlighted as follows: \begin{itemize} \item[(A)] A robust HodgeRank framework is proposed to deal with outliers in the crowdsourcing platforms with outlier identification as sparse approximations of the cyclic ranking projection in Hodge decomposition. \item[(B)] We also show that the sparse outliers can be identified by a LASSO problem from robust statistics, i.e., Huber-LASSO, where its regularization paths provide us an order on samples tending to be outliers. \item[(C)] Scalable algorithms are proposed based on Linearized Bregman Iteration which is suitable for large scale analysis and may render less biased estimates. \item[(D)] Identifiability of outlier is established for both Huber-LASSO and Linearized Bregman Iteration as statistical model-selection consistency under nearly the same set of conditions. \end{itemize}

-This paper is an extension of our conference paper \cite{mm13}, which formulates the outlier detection as a LASSO problem.
-Regularization paths of LASSO could provide us an order on samples tending to be outliers.
+This paper is an extension of our conference paper \citep{mm13}, which formulates the outlier detection as a LASSO problem.
 However, the computational cost of full LASSO path is prohibitive from the applications of large scale crowdsourcing problem.
-As a departure from the previous work, in this paper, we consider the Linearized Bregman Iteration for outlier detection, which is motivated by some differential equation (or more precisely, inclusion) approach to remove bias in LASSO paths and allows extremely simple and fast implementation for large scale problems.
+As a departure from the previous work, here we consider the Linearized Bregman Iteration for outlier detection, which is motivated by some dynamics (or more precisely, inclusion) to remove bias in LASSO paths and allows extremely simple and scalable implementations.

 The remainder of this paper is organized as follows.
-Section \ref{sec:relatedwork} contains a review of related work.
-Then we systematically introduce the theory and fast algorithms for robust statistical ranking, based on Huber-LASSO and Linearized Bregman Iterations in Section \ref{sec:Outlier_Detection}.
-Statistical consistency theory for both cases is established in Section \ref{sec:consistency}.
+In Section \ref{sec:re}, we provide a survey of related work.
+We then systematically introduce the principle of robust HodgeRank and algorithms, based on the Huber-LASSO and Linearized Bregman Iterations in Section \ref{sec:Outlier_Detection}.
+Statistical consistency theory for both algorithms is established in Section \ref{sec:consistency}.
 Detailed experiments are presented in Section \ref{sec:experiments}, followed by the conclusions in Section \ref{sec:conclusions}.

-\section{RELATED WORK}
+\section{Related work}